MFist/GolangBeginning/README.md

 # GolangBeginning

-This is the beginning f my journey in Go while I work in Mercado Libre, this is the place where I'll be experimenting
+This is the beginning of my journey in Go while I work in Mercado Libre, this is the place where I'll be experimenting